Skiitr/skiitr.github.io/work.md

 ## Orion Technologies, LLC
 (May 2016 - Present)

+### Project Manager
+Plan, Monitor and Control, and Execute Engineering Projects from customer PO to shipment.
+PMI Certified as an Agile Certified Practitioner.

 ### Printed Circuit Board Layout
 Design and layout of complex multi layer circuit boards.